CSD-Discovery in Action: Identifying Aldose Reductase Inhibitors from Green Fluorescent Protein to Treat Diabetes Complications

 Aldose reductase inhibitors are used to treat complications associated with diabetes.
 The authors confirmed the bioactivity of GFP chromophore models by measuring their IC50 values.
 One of the GFP chromophore models and its analogues exhibited very strong bioactivity, with efficacies higher than that of Sorbinil – a known, highly potent aldose reductase inhibitor.
 Along with their bioactivity study, the authors performed docking simulations in GOLD and then confirmed docking poses using SuperStar to define the interaction mode of the newly synthesized inhibitors toward the target protein and to identify the molecular features required to gain high inhibitory activity.

 Aldose reductase (ALR2) is an NADPH-dependent enzyme that catalyzes D-glucose reduction to D-sorbitol using NADPH as a reductant in the polyol pathway.
 Most glucose is metabolized via the tricarboxylic acid (TCA) cycle in the glycolytic system.
 But in patients with hyperglycemia, glucose actively fluxes into the glycolytic system and into the polyol pathway – where ALR2 is activated to consume the flooded glucose.
 As a result, high levels of D-sorbitol are formed intracellularly.
 The oxidation of D-sorbitol to D-fructose is very slow, which causes the intracellular concentration of D-sorbitol to increase and a large amount of NADPH is consumed.
 This results in an osmotic pressure imbalance that can cause diabetes complications, like peripheral neuropathy, cataracts and damage to the kidneys and small blood vessels.
 The inhibition of ALR2 activity may alleviate or prevent such complications.

 They used the GFP chromophore model to synthesize imidazolones and then measured the in vitro ALR2 inhibitory activity.
 They completed docking experiments with GOLD on 13 compounds into seven different protein structures obtained from the Protein Data Bank (PDB).
 This helped them determine the best pose for each experimental ligand.
 Then, using SuperStar, the authors generated interaction maps within the protein binding sites based on crystal structures in the PDB.
 For example, they were able to visualise the knowledge-based protein-ligand interaction area within the active site of one of the proteins (PDB ref code: 4IGS) to verify the role of hydrophobicity in the experimental ALR2 inhibitory activity in six of the 13 experimental ligands and analogues.

-Read MoreRead the full paper: “Green fluorescent protein chromophore derivatives as a new class of aldose reductase inhibitors” Eur.
+Read the full paper: “Green fluorescent protein chromophore derivatives as a new class of aldose reductase inhibitors” Eur.
 J. Med.
 Chem, 2017, 125, 965-974.

-Drug Development (31)
+Drug Development (42)

 Drug Discovery (56)

-Pharmaceutical Discovery (27)
+Pharmaceutical Discovery (35)

 Tools in Action (26)